bytebase/bytebase.com-old/content/blog/how-to-configure-database-access-control-and-data-anonymization-for-developer.md

 published_at: 2023/01/05 21:15
 feature_image: /static/blog/how-to-configure-database-access-control-and-data-anonymization-for-developer/ac-feature.webp
 tags: How-To
 description: This tutorial will walk you through how database access control and data anonymization works in Bytebase.
-You’ll have two Bytebase accounts –  one DBA and one Developer.
+You’ll need two Bytebase accounts – one DBA and one Developer.
 ---
 This tutorial will walk you through how **database access control** and **data anonymization** works in Bytebase.
-You’ll have two Bytebase accounts –  one **DBA** and one **Developer**.
+You’ll need two Bytebase accounts –  one **DBA** and one **Developer**.
 DBA is the one who configures the settings and Developer is the one who should only see information based on the configuration.

-Both database access control and data anonymization are **Enterprise Plan** only Features.
+Both database access control and data anonymization are **Enterprise Plan** only features.
 However, you can start a **14-day trial of the Enterprise Plan** with one click without providing additional information (no credit card required).

 ## Preparation phase